VinZie/vmware-carbonblack-slackalerts/README.md

 # Carbon Black Cloud to Slack Alerting

 This project is a Python script that monitors alerts from Carbon Black Cloud (CBC) and sends notifications to a specified Slack channel.
-It also allows for alerts to be acknowledged directly from Slack, informing others that the alert has been taken care of.

 ## Features
 - Sends a notification to Slack when the script starts, indicating that alerting has been enabled.